Denise Austin: Fitness career

 Austin had a long-running exercise television program Getting Fit with Denise Austin on ESPN2, reruns of which can currently be seen on ESPN Classic and Altitude Sports and Entertainment.
 The show moved to weekday mornings on Lifetime Television, where it was renamed Fit and Lite and Denise Austin's Daily Workout.
 Austin produced these shows each fall, spending four months on location in resorts in the Caribbean and Arizona.
 Lifetime cancelled the shows in April 2008.
 Austin said she was developing a new TV show later that year.
 It was in the planning stages for 2010.

 According to The Washington Post, Austin was headed back to Lifetime in January 2011.
 She is on the morning program The Balancing Act.
 Austin before had said on her website that she was getting a new show ready for debut in the fall of 2008, though the show did not debut.
 When she was interviewed by Erin Whitehead in 2009, it was reported her new show would be back on in the fall of that year.
 In April 2007 a Washington, DC alternative weekly newspaper called the Washington City Paper featured an article on Austin under their "Cheap Seats" column, where she was questioned about how some of her exercise shows on YouTube are like pornography to some people.
 Austin said that she was totally unaware.
 She also reportedly said, with a giggle, that she was worried about it.

+Austin also made a cameo in the beginning of the movie Step Brothers (2008).
+She was sent a copy of the script and approved the scene.